Share this article

 Dog park at Christopher Columbus Park

 A well-maintained off-leash area featuring designated enclosures for different-sized dogs.
-Dogs can stretch their legs while owners relax in the shade, and water stations make sure everyone stays refreshed.
+Dogs can stretch their legs while their owners relax, and water stations make sure everyone stays refreshed.
 Plus, it offers gorgeous views of Silverbell Lake, making it a pleasant spot for both pets and their humans to enjoy some outdoor time.

 Location: 4600 N. Silverbell Rd